As amended June 18, 2000.

 The second vice president may make use of such persons and committees as necessary and may solicit the help of other APSE members to gather information, articles and reports for the website.

-D. The Executive Committee is responsible for making and amending rules for the APSE contest.
-The Executive Committee may offer different contests for different categories of membership, and may offer no contest for some categories of membership.
+D. The first vice president is responsible for making and amending rules for the APSE contest.
+The first vice president may offer different contests for different categories of membership, and may offer no contest for some categories of membership.
 The Executive Committee has the authority to determine whether and how newspapers and websites, as members under 2(A), may enter various portions of the contest.

-The first vice president will arrange for dissemination of information about the contest to the judges and to the general membership.
-Such information includes the contest rules and changes thereto, which are made by the Executive Committee, and the contest judging guidelines, which are the responsibility of the first vice president and such persons and committees as are appointed for assistance.
+The first vice president will arrange for the dissemination of information about the contest to the judges and to the general membership.
+Such information includes the contest rules and changes thereto, which are made by the first vice president, and the contest judging guidelines, which are the responsibility of the first vice president and such persons and committees as are appointed for assistance.
 The first vice president will also administer the digital portion of the contest.

 E. The third vice president represents the interests of members from APSE’s smallest member organizations and will work as necessary with region chairs to ensure that each region has at least one meeting each year.

 The third vice president also will assist the president and the convention coordinator or executive director in organizing the general membership meeting.

 F. The Executive Director is responsible for membership lists, mailings, collection of dues and maintenance and disbursement of funds.
 The Executive Director also will perform other duties prescribed by the president and the Executive Committee.

 The Executive Director is appointed by the Executive Committee for an indefinite term.
 Such appointment — or the removal of the Executive Director — requires the approval of 75 percent of the Executive Committee.

 The Executive Director will receive a monetary stipend, such stipend to be established by the Executive Committee.